 [We’re sorry, but this section is currently under construction]

-Many of the data tables we make in class will be arranged vertically.
+Occasionally, the data tables we make in class will be arranged horizontally.

-- Vertical data tables should have their headings placed in the first row of the table.
+- Horizontal data tables should their headings placed in the first column of the table.

-- When using a vertical data table, you will typically place the manipulated (or independent) variable in the far left column.
+- When using a horizontal data table, you will typically place the manipulated (or independent) variable in the first row.
 The responding (or dependent) variable(s) come next.

-- Here is an example of a simple vertical data table…
+- Here is an example of a horizontal data table…

-OTHER HELPFUL TIPS WHEN MAKING VERTICAL DATA TABLES
+OTHER HELPFUL TIPS WHEN MAKING HORIZONTAL DATA TABLES

 - If your data table is drawn by hand then the lines of your table must be drawn with a ruler.